FOSH-following-demand/map_fosh_demand/survey/questions/translation_first_draft.md

 Under these types of licenses, the created equipment can be used, modified, copied, and improved for new use cases.

 It should take less then 10 minutes to complete this questionnaire.
-By participating in this survey, you can optionally opt-in to a lottery for one of two books related to science and open source hardware.
+By participating in this survey, you can opt-in to a lottery for one of two books related to science and open source hardware.

 Any personal data collected will be kept private and won’t be passed on to third parties.